 But I couldn’t help stare at Nathan, I felt utterly useless.
-Pain and warmth erupted across my cheek, waking me up and I looked up to find Larry standing above me.
+Pain and warmth erupted across my cheek, waking me up, making me look up to find Larry standing above me.

-“Get your shit together and be a man, god knows you’re a fairy, but your our leader now and you can’t shut down,” he gave me a backhanded compliment as I shook my head and focused my mind.
+“Get your shit together and be a man, god knows you’re a fairy, but your our leader now and you can’t shut down,” he gave me a backhanded compliment as I shook my head focusing my mind.

 “Can you see what his injuries are?
 Is he alive?”
-I ask Mac rapidly.
+I asked Mac rapidly.

 “It looks like he’s been hit on the head and that type of injuries bleed a lot,” she answered.
 There did seem to be a lot of blood, but Nate did not seem to be dead.
-Tom arrived a few minutes later with a stretcher with a head brace.
-Between the three of us, we were able to gently get Nate onto the board and strapped to the headrest, to prevent any more injuries to his spine.
+Tom arrived a few minutes later with a stretcher that had a head brace.
+Between the three of us, we gently got Nate onto the board and strapped to the headrest, to prevent any more injuries to his spine.

 “Who’s looking after the kids?”

-“I come up the stairs and found him lying there, he looked like he had been coming down the stairs,” I told her.
+“I come up the stairs to find him lying there, he looked like he had been coming down the stairs,” I told her.
 Mac directed them to the surgical room, where Nate was laid in the centre of the table.